Food for Thought 🙂

-- What occupies your time?
+- Is there an activity where you spend a good chunk of time?
 Why and how do you enjoy that?

-- What kind of books, readings appeal to you, and why?
+- What kind of books and readings appeal to you, and why?

-- From different subjects or topics from what you learn at school, what interests you more?
+- What interests you more about different subjects or topics you learn at school?

 - What kind of experiences has stayed close to your heart?
-What emotions do they inspire in you (whether that is happiness, fear, challenge, anxiety, fun, etc.)?
+What emotions do they inspire in you (happiness, fear, challenge, anxiety, fun, etc.)?

-- Which movies did you enjoy?
-Which movies left a lasting impression on you?
+- Is there a movie that left a lasting impression on you?
 Why?

 - What were your favorite events (e.g., performances, exhibits, competitions, conferences, etc.) in recent years?

-- Did any of the current events intrigued you or made you think?
+- Did any of the current events intrigue you or make you think?

 - Are there any new ideas, topics, or subjects that intrigue you?
 What are those?
 Why?